yktoo/yktoo.com/content/blog/posts/0398/index.en.md

 {{< abbr "TGIF" "Thank God it's Friday!" >}} — time for wine (and a review)!

-I've been using the electric corkscrew {{< a "http://ali.pub/3tn9ap" " Xiaomi Mijia" >}} for more than a year now and I'm pretty happy with it.
+I've been using the electric corkscrew [ Xiaomi Mijia](http://ali.pub/3tn9ap) for more than a year now and I'm pretty happy with it.

 It features a rechargeable battery, which means there's one more gadget to charge.
 However, I dare say you won't need to charge it frequently unless you drink wine a crate a day.

 <!--more-->

-Its full name is {{< a "http://ali.pub/3tn9ap" " Xiaomi Mijia Huohou automatic electric corkscrew" >}} and you can buy one for about **€ 22**.
+Its full name is [ Xiaomi Mijia Huohou automatic electric corkscrew](http://ali.pub/3tn9ap) and you can buy one for about **€ 22**.

 ## What's in the box